haskell/cabal/CONTRIBUTING.md

 In addition, if you're changing the `.cabal` file format specification you should add an entry in `doc/file-format-changelog.rst`.

+### Is my change `significant`?

+Use your best judgement and if unsure ask other maintainers.
+If your PR fixes a specific ticket, how busy was the discussion there?
+A new command or option most likely warrants a `significance: significant` tag, same with command line changes that disrupts the workflow of many users or an API change that requires substantial time to integrate in a program.

+Put yourself in the shoes of the user: would you appreciate seeing this change highlighted in the announcement post or release notes overview?
+If so, add `significance: significant`.

 ## Communicating

 There are a few main venues of communication: